Stochastic Normalizing Flows for Inverse Problems: a Markov Chains Viewpoint: Introduction

+The rest of the paper is organized as follows: in Section~\ref{sec:MC}, we recall the Markov chain notation and consider normalizing flows within this setting.
+Then, in Section~\ref{sec:SNF}, we introduce SNFs as pairs of Markov chains with certain properties which are fulfilled for many approaches.
+We propose and examine a corresponding loss function relaying on the Kullback-Leibler divergence.
+The stochastic Markov kernels/layers are explained and a unbiased estimator for the gradient of the loss function is derived in Section~\ref{sec:stlay}.
 So far no operators were involved in our setting.
 This changes with Section~\ref{sec:inverse}, where we examine posterior estimations related to inverse problems.
 To this end, we have to enlarge the definition of Markov chains leading to conditional SNFs.
 Section~\ref{sec:numerics} demonstrates the performance of our conditional SNFs by an artificial example, where the ground truth can be computed analytically and a real-world application from scatterometry.
+The code for the numerical examples is availible online\footnote{\url{https://github.com/PaulLyonel/conditionalSNF}}.
 Finally, conclusions are drawn in Section~\ref{sec:conclusions}.